How NFL players actually stay warm during cold-weather games

 • Heated handwarmers

-The heated benches have evolved, especially with the helmet warmers to keep them at an appropriate temperature so players can still put them on and they don’t crack as easily like what happened with Patrick Mahomes a few years ago in the playoffs.
-But that’s just scratching the surface of the advanced technology NFL teams use
+The heated benches have evolved, especially with the helmet warmers.
+Those white pipes on the backrest of the bench aren't just a convenient place to put down a helmet.
+"Hot Hats" keep helmets at an appropriate temperature so players can put them on without them cracking — remember what happened with Patrick Mahomes a few years ago in the playoffs?

-They also have the big jackets you see, primarily quarterbacks, wearing on the sidelines.
-They’re fleece-lined and waterproof, which is ideal for near sub-zero temperatures and possible snow.
-With massive wind gusts, it makes it a little more bearable with those jackets.
+Those big jackets you see quarterbacks wearing on the sidelines: They’re fleece-lined and waterproof, which is ideal for near sub-zero temperatures and possible snow.
+With massive wind gusts, it makes it a little more bearable.

-How much do cold weather franchises invest in advanced technology
+How much cold-weather franchises invest in advanced technology

-Though it’s hard to find how much teams invest in sideline technology, one piece of technology that is widely used among cold-weather franchises is the heated fields, or radiant heating.
-The Kansas City Chiefs installed one a few years back and it cost upwards of $2 million.
+Although it’s hard to find how much teams invest in sideline technology, one piece that is widely used among cold-weather franchises is the heated fields, or radiant heating.
+The Kansas City Chiefs installed one a few years back, and it cost upwards of $2 million.
 It’s a boiler system that has piping that lines the field beneath the surface.

-Essentially, it’s a system that makes the playing surface more bearable with frigid temperatures, keeping the grass field temperatures around 50-60 degrees.
-The Bears have a heated playing surface.
+It’s a system that makes the playing surface more bearable with frigid temperatures, keeping the grass field temps around 50-60 degrees and preventing the ground from freezing.
+The Bears have a heated playing surface as well.

 The temperatures will be cold all weekend with the Sunday night game between the Rams and Bears being the coldest, with temperatures under 20 degrees at kickoff.
 The New England Patriots will have a stark difference in temperatures at around 38 degrees during the day.
 Though there will be some possible snow, it won’t be nearly as cold as the Chicago game.
 Sunday’s games will be the coldest games of the weekend with Denver hovering around 53 degrees on Saturday and Seattle around 51 degrees with a low of 37.